 LLC "CloudPayments" is a developer of online payment solutions whose core business is online merchant acquiring in Russia.
-During 2019 the Group acquired an additional 40% shareholding in LLC "CloudPayments" and increased its stake to 95%.
+As at 31 December 2020 and 2019 the Group held 95% of the shares of LLC "CloudPayments".

 ANO "Tinkoff Education" is a non-commercial organization set up by the Bank as the sole founder.